electrode-io/electrode-native/docs/getting-started/getting-started.md

 $ ern add react-native-ernnavigation-api
 ```

-This step shows how to install the MoviesApi from NPM and add it as a dependency of your MiniApp.
-We also need to add the bridge, because it's not a direct dependency of APIs.

 {% sample lang="android" %}
 2) Open the `index.android.js` file and modify it as described in the next step.
 {% sample lang="ios" %}
 2) Open the `index.ios.js` file and modify it as described in the next step.
 {% common %}
-3) Add the following `import` statement under other `import` statements located at the top of the JavaScript file:
+3) Import MoviesApi and add it below other `import` statements of the JavaScript file:

 ```javascript
 import { MoviesApi } from 'react-native-ernmovie-api'